-Our database of knowledge and experience built over 27 years around construction costs allowing us to accurately provide comprehensive, but readable, reports that also educate our clients in the process.
+Our knowledge and experience built over almost three decades of specialising in construction economics allows us to accurately provide comprehensive and easy to read reports that are affordable and educate our clients in the process.
 This ensures our clients have a clear understanding as well as assurance in the quality and value of our work.

 Our detailed valuation report takes into consideration the following factors: